Where is the best place to stay in Rio for Carnival?

 Find the most eccentric fancy dress…

 Mercado do Uruguaiana in Lapa definitely has the best collection of fancy dress for Rio Carnival.
-This huge market consisting of rows and rows of colourful and vibrant streets, offering an enormous variety and inspiration for funky attire during Carnival.
+This huge market consisting of rows and rows of colourful and vibrant streets, offering an enormous variety and inspiration for funky attire during the festivities.

 It is as if Carnival has thrown up on these hundreds of stalls and tourists and locals pick up all the pieces.
 It’s not a cheap outing – you have to spend the cash to be the best dressed.